docsmatter/docsmatter.org-obsolete/content/post/ubuntu-installing-visual-studio-code.md

 thumbnail = "images/blog/linux/ubuntu-logo.png"
 +++

-> This post deals with installing the Visual Studio Code (VSC) application, versions 16.04 and higher.
+> This post deals with installing the Visual Studio Code (VSC) application on Ubuntu (versions 16.04 and higher).

 Visual Studio Code (VSC) is a modern and very convenient IDE from Microsoft.
 It has a built-in code debugger, version control support, syntax highlighting, and many other features.